 A: There may be a few reasons why the key won’t start the car.
 A mechanical problem or key related problem.
 Please visit: My ignition key won’t start the car for more information.

-Q: Can you explain why there is a difference in cost of replacement keys between Honda models?
+Q: Can you explain why there is a difference in the cost of replacement keys between Honda models?
 What would be the price for a newer model at the dealer VS an automotive locksmith?

-Non-transponder replacement key cost –
+Non-transponder Honda replacement key cost –

 Estimated cost: Usually around $75 for a new key.